-Relieve the Symptoms: Non-prescription medicines also known as Over the Counter (OTC) medicines do not always help.
+Relieve the Symptoms: Non-prescription medicines, over the counter (OTC) medicines do not always help.
 Talk to your doctor about possible prescription options to take as needed.
-It is important to know side effects of OTC's since many can relieve some of the migraine symptoms but increase others.
+It is important to know side effects of OTC's since many can relieve some of the migraine symptoms but result in other issues.

-Prevention of a Migraine: If an individul is prone to Migraines, the best thing to do is determine what in their life might help increase chances of a Migraine,
+Prevention of a Migraine: If an individual is prone to migraines, the best thing to do is determine what in their life might help increase chances of a Migraine,

 Things that can trigger vestibular migraines include growth or change of tumor on brain cranial nerve 8, vestibular nerve and:

-These headaches are the typically the result of a serious condition and should be discussed with a Neurologist as soon after the incident as possible.
-So if you experience visual loss in one eye, be sure to see an eye specialist and Neurologist.
+These headaches are the typically the result of a serious condition and should be discussed with a doctor either a eye specialist neurologist as soon after the incident as possible.
+Left untreated the pressure can result in permanent types of loss of vision.

-Ocular Migraines can also include some of the same symptoms of a typical migraine, is an issue to see a doctor about since delay in management can result in Permanent Blindness.
+Ocular Migraines can also include some of the same symptoms of a typical migraine, is an issue to see a doctor about since delay in management can result in permanent mlindness.

 Tension headaches are your common, everyday headaches and can feel like there is a band being squeezed around your head, causing a dull ache on both sides.
 They're also sometimes associated with neck and shoulder stiffness.
 Tension headaches are either episodic in frequency, meaning they strike sporadically, or chronic, meaning they occur daily or almost daily.